Stu67nt/Random-Projects/README.md

-These are just random projects I have made.\n
+These are just random projects I have made.
+Don't expect them to be good i just want to doccument progress I have made so far and hopefully future progress!

-Don't expect them to be good i just want to doccument progress I have made so far and hopefully future progress!\n Any prerequisites required for the programs to work will be mentioned below: \n
+Any prerequisites required for the programs to work will be mentioned below:

 WordleLetterCount.py:
 WordleLetterCount.py requires wordledic.txt to function